-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Jess Mead Silvester for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Jess Mead Silvester for the poster/PICO entitled:

 Mixing and Water Mass Transformation along the Antarctic Continental Slope (Mead Silvester, J.; Lenn, Y.-D.; Polton, J. A.; Phillips, H.; Rippeth, T.; Morales-Maquedas, M.)

 Click here to download the poster/PICO file.